The Art of Cooking in Languedoc

 Arrival at the airport or train station.
 Transfer to the house.
 Welcome aperitif followed by dinner.

 You’ll meet a winemaker and his family.
-After a guided tour of his vineyard, you’ll enjoy a comprehensive wine tasting followed by a lunch in his home.
+After a guided tour of his vineyard, you’ll enjoy a comprehensive wine tasting followed by a picnic lunch.
 You will have time to relax in the afternoon before the evening cooking class and dinner.

 Following breakfast, depart for a visit of Beziers – a town largely undiscovered by tourists – for a quick tour of the beautiful historical center.
 You’ll also stop at Les Halles, a small indoor market, to pick out the ingredients for the afternoon cooking class.
 Stop for an early lunch at a local wine bar in Beziers.
 In the afternoon, you'll head to the beautiful Canal du Midi for a cruise.
 The canal will take you by some magnificent sites of the Languedoc, such as the canal bridge outside of Beziers and the series of nine locks, which was first built in 1679.
 You will have time to relax in the afternoon before the evening cooking class and dinner.

 This morning, head to a wine estate for a special truffle day.
 First meet a truffle expert at a recently-renovated old wine estate.
 A mini-demonstration will teach you how truffles grow, how to cultivate them, and what to look for when purchasing this delicacy.
-Nest, follow a trained truffle hunting dog into the nearby woods.
+Next, follow a trained truffle hunting dog into the nearby woods.
 Savor the opportunity to sample different types of truffles.
 The cooking class of the day will take place at the estate and it will be all about truffles.
-In the afternoon, you may enjoy the spa with a heated pool, sauna, and steam room or the large outdoor swimming pool.
-(If interested, you may book a massage, at an additional cost.)
-Or if you prefer, enjoy other activities such as hiking or biking around the estate.
-The late afternoon and early evening will feature a wine tasting followed by a truffle dinner.
+After some time to relax, dinner will be at a local bistro.

 The day will begin with a leisurely stroll through Narbonne and shop at the bustling halles, the indoor market in the center of town.
 You will enjoy lunch at a restaurant featuring local seasonal produce.
 On the way back, you will stop at one of La Clape wineries, a little-known appellation at the edge of the Mediterranean.
 The rest of the afternoon will be free to spend at your own leisure before starting the informal evening cooking class and dinner in the evening.